-The Techniques and tools (TT-IPMO®) international certification from AIPMO – (Association of International PMOs) is based on research undertaken over a period exceeding three years, to understand, define, and structure techniques and tools which when mastered, will greatly increase the chances of successful outcomes for your project, program, portfolio (PPP) and PMO initiatives.
+The Techniques and Tools (TT-IPMO®) international certification from AIPMO is based on research undertaken over a period exceeding three years, to understand, define, and structure techniques and tools that, when mastered, will greatly increase the chances of successful outcomes for your project, program, portfolio (PPP) and PMO initiatives.

-To-date, limited attention has been given by the (inter)national standard’s authorities to an understanding of what and how to use the various techniques and tools using across PPPs.
-Two of the three well know associations/institutes reference the third one to explain techniques and tools, and the latter does not detail the difference between a tool and technique, nor do thy describe how the techniques and tools are applied.
+To date, limited attention has been given by the (inter)national standard’s authorities to an understanding of what and how to use the various techniques and tools across PPPs.
+Two of the three well-known associations/institutes reference the third one to explain techniques and tools, and the latter does not detail the difference between a tool and technique, nor do they describe how the techniques and tools are applied.
 AIPMO has realized the need for clarification because of the proven link between using a comprehensive methodology (within which there are hundreds of techniques and tools) and project success.
-Joslin and Müller (2015), showed that using a comprehensive and tailored methodology directly influences project success by up to 23%.
-Similar findings have shown that applying the most appropriate techniques and tools at any given stage of a project, or program lifecycle is also linked to project/program success (Patanakul et al 2010).
-Patanakul et al, findings also showed that the inappropriate use of techniques and tools in a certain project and program phases increases the chance of project failure.
+Joslin and Müller (2015) showed that using a comprehensive and tailored methodology directly influences project success by up to 23%.
+Similar findings have shown that applying the most appropriate techniques and tools at any given stage of a project, or program, lifecycle is also linked to project/program success (Patanakul et al., 2010).
+Patanakul et al.’s findings also showed that the inappropriate use of techniques and tools in a certain project and program phases increases the chance of project failure.
 This was due to the lack of understanding when and when not to use certain techniques and tools.
 The same is likely to be true for project portfolio management but not empirically proven at this point.

-TT-IPMO certification is based on the upcoming book from AIPMO on ‘Project, Program, Portfolio and PMO techniques and tools’ that focuses PPP professionals and PMO professionals and other technique-driven professions to understand, for the first time the important details behind ‘what exactly is a tool and what is a technique’.
-The course explains that not all techniques are equal where some are basic techniques, others are a chain of techniques (hereafter called chains), and the third type is called a category of techniques (hereafter called CATs).
+TT-IPMO certification is based on the upcoming book from AIPMO on “Project, Program, Portfolio and PMO techniques and tools” that focuses PPP professionals and PMO professionals and other technique-driven professions to understand, for the first time the important details behind ‘what exactly is a tool and what is a technique’.
+The course explains that not all techniques are equal, and some are basic techniques, others are a chain of techniques (hereafter called chains), and the third type is called a category of techniques (hereafter called CATs).
 All exist within a hierarchy identified by AIPMO.
 To help in the understanding of the complexities of PPP techniques and tools, AIPMO has built a techniques and tools framework within their PMO Lifecycle Framework (see below).
-The framework which guides the professionals to determine the following
+This framework guides the professionals to determine the following: